Visit Lake Como, the Piedmont region with its amazing food and vineyards, before finishing in beautiful Venice

 Some of the finest Italian wines come from Piedmont; the rolling hills of Monferrato, Le Langhe and Roero are responsible for Barolo, Barbaresco and Barbera red wines and the white wines of Asti and Moscato.
 As well as the more well-known names, you will get to taste a number of indigenous grape varieties that do not make their way out of Italy, such as Dolcetto, Ruche, Grignolino and Arneis.
 A must for any wine lover, this tour will take you to a variety of local wineries and give you ample chance to taste these delicious drops.

-Visit one of Italy’s greatest wine regions, driving through vine-clad hills, planted predominantly with the Nebbiolo grape variety, before visiting a prestigious winery where an expert sommelier will introduce you to three local wines.
-In the heart of the district is the beautiful medieval town of Alba, known throughout the world for its succulent white truffles; in October, it hosts a massive truffle festival which attracts visitors from far and wide.
-After lunch the foodie experience continues with a visit to Cherasco for some chocolate tasting in a renowned pastry shop, famous for the production of Baci di Cherasco - Cherasco kisses.
+Visit one of Italy’s greatest wine regions planted predominantly with the Nebbiolo grape variety, visit a prestigious winery and try the famed truffles from the mediaeval town of Alba.
+In October Alba hosts a massive truffle festival which attracts visitors from far and wide.
+Pay a visit to Cherasco for chocolate tasting in a renowned pastry shop, famous for the production of Baci di Cherasco – Cherasco kisses.
 The Baci were invented as a way of using up the fragments of hazelnuts left over from the production of nougat.

-Explore the heart of this beautiful baroque city, walking through elegant piazzas and down streets lined with designer shops and cafes.
-Home to the Savoy dynasty, Turin was the first capital of Italy after unification in 1861; it did not pass to Rome until ten years later.
-You will explore the Piazza Castello with its grandiose Savoy palace and the baroque church of San Lorenzo, as well as Piazza San Carlo with its twin churches and historic cafes.
-You might like to stop and try a 'bicerin', special Torinese coffee with cream and chocolate.
-Continue to the Piazza Carignano where the first king of Italy, Vittorio Emanuele, was born, then pass down the monumental arcaded Via Po, until you arrive at the Mole, a 548ft tower built originally as a synagogue in the 19th century.
-The Duomo is the only example of Renaissance architecture in Turin and houses the Turin Shroud, a length of linen cloth bearing the image of a man, believed by some Christians to be the burial shroud of Jesus of Nazareth.
+Wander Piazza Castello with its grandiose Savoy palace and the baroque church of San Lorenzo, marvel at Piazza San Carlo with its twin churches and historic cafes and savour a ‘bicerin’, a special Torinese coffee with cream and chocolate.
+Explore Piazza Carignano where the first king of Italy, Vittorio Emanuele, was born, then pass down the monumental arcaded Via Po, until you arrive at the Mole, a 548ft tower built originally as a synagogue in the 19th century.
+The impressive Renaissance Duomo houses a sacred length of linen cloth bearing the image of a man, believed to be the burial shroud of Jesus of Nazareth.

 Lake Como